-Informal Resolution may include, among other responses:
+"Alternative Resolution" may include, among other responses:

+- 1. Mediation

-- Referral for disciplinary action; - An agreement between the parties; - Referring the Respondent to targeted preventive educational and training programs; and - Conducting a follow-up review to ensure that the resolution has been carried out effectively.
+- Referral for disciplinary action;

+- 3. An agreement between the parties;

+- 4. Referring the Responding Party to targeted preventive educational and training programs; and

+- 5. Conducting a follow-up review to ensure that the resolution has been carried out effectively.

-Except for the limitations stated above, the Title IX Coordinator has sole discretion to determine whether the complaint is appropriate for Informal Resolution, to determine the type of resolution to pursue, and to stop the process at any time before its conclusion and move to a Formal Investigation.
-Participation in Informal Resolution is voluntary, meaning both the Reporting and the Responding Parties must mutually agree, in writing, to participate.
-If Informal Resolution is selected, the Title IX Coordinator will provide timely written notice to both parties that that discloses the allegations and that:
+Except for the limitations stated above, the Title IX Coordinator has sole discretion to determine whether the complaint is appropriate for Alternative Resolution and to determine the type of resolution to pursue.
+Participation in Alternative Resolution is voluntary, meaning both the Reporting and the Responding Parties must mutually agree, in writing, to participate.
+If Alternative Resolution is selected, the Title IX Coordinator will provide timely written notice to both parties that that discloses the allegations and that:

-- The Title IX Coordinator has begun the process; - The process is voluntary and will end upon either party's request; - Termination of Alternative Resolution may result in Formal Investigation; - They may be accompanied by an advisor throughout the process; and - The Title IX Coordinator will notify both parties of the process's outcome - Conclusion of the Alternative Resolution process will preclude the parties from resuming a formal complaint arising from the same allegations unless the parties failed to satisfy the terms of the agreement; and - How records of the process will be maintained and shared
+- 1. The Title IX Coordinator has begun the process; - 2.
+The process is voluntary and will end upon either party's request; - 3.
+Termination of Alternative Resolution may result in continuing the formal investigation and hearing process to address the Formal Complaint; - 4.
+They may be accompanied by an advisor throughout the process; and - 5.
+The Title IX Coordinator will notify both parties of the process's outcome - 6.
+Conclusion of the Alternative Resolution process will preclude the parties from resuming a Formal Complaint arising from the same allegations unless the parties failed to satisfy the terms of the agreement; and - 7.
+How records of the process will be maintained and shared

-The Title IX Coordinator will coordinate the Informal Resolution process unless good cause requires another individual.
-Any direct mediation between parties will be conducted by the University's wellness counseling staff.
+The Title IX Coordinator will coordinate the Alternative Resolution process unless good cause requires another individual.
+Any direct mediation between parties will be conducted by Herzing University's wellness counseling staff.
 A report summarizing any mediation session will be sent to the Title IX Coordinator.
-The Title IX Coordinator will endeavor to complete the Informal Resolution process promptly, typically within 30 to 60 business days of notifying the parties in writing of starting the process.
-However, the Title IX Coordinator may extend the Informal Resolution process past 60 days for good cause.
+The Title IX Coordinator will endeavor to complete the Alternative Resolution process promptly, typically within 30 to 60 business days of notifying the parties in writing of starting the process.
+However, the Title IX Coordinator may extend the Alternative Resolution process past 60 days for good cause.
 The Title IX Coordinator will notify the parties in writing of the reason for any extension and the projected new timeline.
 The actual time required will depend on the specific circumstances, including the complexity of the allegations and the nature of the alleged conduct.

-Once the parties have agreed to the terms of an Informal Resolution, the University will not conduct a formal investigation unless the Title IX Coordinator determines that the Responding party failed to satisfy the terms of the Informal Resolution.
+Once the parties have agreed to the terms of an Alternative Resolution, Herzing University will not conduct a formal investigation unless the Title IX Coordinator determines that the Responding Party failed to satisfy the terms of the Alternative Resolution.

-The Title IX Coordinator will keep records of all reports and conduct addressed through Informal Resolution indefinitely.
+The Title IX Coordinator will keep records of all reports and conduct addressed through Alternative Resolution.